ishme-al/c-to-ocaml/README.md

 tocaml.exe csample.c ocamloutput.ml
 ```
 There is an optional flag of `-w` so that ocamloutput.ml will continue to be regenerated after every change of csample.c

+###### Ast visualization
+go to viewast.ml and copy and paste all funcitons into utop.
+Running viewAst "filename" will provide ast of entire file, while other functions will help pick out asts of specific functions, structs, or lines within those functions